 - a.
 Tenant Relations efforts and/or programs sponsored by building management within the last 12 months. - b.
-The building's work management system for responding to tenant or occupant maintenance issues, as well as any ongoing programs for informing tenants or occupants of building operation problems. - c.
-Amenities available such as health facilities, childcare, and food service. - d.
-Indicate if tenant/occupant satisfaction surveys were conducted including the frequency and the date the last survey was last completed and actions management took to share results and alleviate concerns and/or problems.
+The building's work management system for responding to tenant maintenance issues, as well as any ongoing programs for informing tenants of building operation problems. - c.
+Tenant amenities available such as health facilities, childcare, and food service. - d.
+Indicate if tenant satisfaction surveys were conducted including the frequency and the date the last survey was last completed and actions management took to share results and alleviate concerns and/or problems.